booksbyus/zguide/site/content/docs/chapter7.md

 It used to be, decades ago, when the Internet was a young modest thing, that protocols were short and sweet.
 They weren't even "standards", but "requests for comments", which is as modest as you can get.
 It's been one of my goals since we started iMatix in 1995 to find a way for ordinary people like me to write small, accurate protocols without the overhead of the committees.

 Now, ZeroMQ does appear to provide a living, successful protocol abstraction layer with its "we'll carry multipart messages over random transports" way of working.
-Because ZeroMQ deals silently with framing, connections, and routing, it's surprisingly easy to write full protocol specs on top of ZeroMQ, and in “Reliable Request-Reply Patterns” and “Advanced Pub-Sub Patterns” I showed how to do this.
+Because ZeroMQ deals silently with framing, connections, and routing, it's surprisingly easy to write full protocol specs on top of ZeroMQ, and in [Chapter 4 - Reliable Request-Reply Patterns](chapter4#reliable-request-reply) and [Chapter 5 - Advanced Pub-Sub Patterns](chapter5#advanced-pub-sub) I showed how to do this.

 Somewhere around mid-2007, I kicked off the Digital Standards Organization to define new simpler ways of producing little standards, protocols, and specifications.
 In my defense, it was a quiet summer.
-At the time, I wrote that a new specification should take ["minutes to explain, hours to design, days to write, weeks to prove, months to become mature, and years to replace."](http://www.digistan.org/spec:1)
+At the time, I wrote that a new specification should take [http://www.digistan.org/spec:1 "minutes to explain, hours to design, days to write, weeks to prove, months to become mature, and years to replace."]

 In 2010, we started calling such little specifications *unprotocols*, which some people might mistake for a dastardly plan for world domination by a shadowy international organization, but which really just means "protocols without the goats".